yumansur/linkedin-skill-assessments-quizzes/solidworks/solidworks-quiz.md

 ![solidworks image](images/solidworks_q32.png)

-- [ ] The parent is Base Feature; the children are Slot Cutout, Skect3, CBORE Hole, and Fillet2
+- [x] The parent is Base Feature; the children are Slot Cutout, Skect3, CBORE Hole, and Fillet2
 - [ ] The parent is Vertical Boss; the childre are Base Feature, Slot Cutout, Sketc3, CBORE Hole, and Fillet2
-- [ ] The parent is Base Feature; the children are Vertical Boss, Slot Cutout, Sketch3, CBORE Holde, and Fillet2
+- [ ] The parent is Base Feature; the children are Vertical Boss, Slot Cutout, Sketch3, CBORE Hole, and Fillet2
 - [ ] The parents are Vertical Boss and Base Feature; the children are Slot Cutout, Sketch3, CBORE Hole, and Fillet2

 #### Q33.
 In this image, which parts are fixed?